 138 The summer fishing station of Batteau (Bateau) is situated near the head of Batteau (Bateau) Harbour.
 Until about 1968, it was a year-round settlement.
-At the NW end of Batteau (Bateau) Harbour there is a small wharf with a pier extending 39 feet (12 m) to a depth of 10 feet (3 m) alongside a 20-foot (6-m) wide outer end.
+At the NW end of Batteau (Bateau) Harbour there is a small wharf with a pier 39 feet (12 m) long which is reported in ruins.
 A large building stands alongside the inner end of the wharf.